pravega/pravega/documentation/src/docs/controller-service.md

 ### Stream Policy Manager<a name="streamPolicyManager"></a>
 As described earlier, there are two types of user defined policies that controller is responsible for enforcing, namely Automatic Scaling and Automatic Retention.
-Controller is not just the store for stream policy but it actively enforces those user-defined policies for their streams.
+Controller is not just the store for stream policy but it actively enforces those user defined policies for their streams.

 #### Scaling infrastructure<a name="scalingInfra"></a>